Through All Generations

 Peter Hogeterp is pastor of First Christian Reformed Church, Chatham, Ontario, and was a member of the editorial council of Reformed Worship.

-Reformed Worship 88 © June 2008 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 88 © June 2008, Calvin Institute of Christian Worship.
 Used by permission.